 -Located on a somewhat rundown strip in downtown Gardner, Massachusetts, the Gardner Ale House brings a much needed eating and drinking establishment to the area.

 -Opened by Drew Brosseau and Matthew Steinberg, formerly of Offshore Ales, Mayflower is located in Plymouth, Massachusetts.
-The brewery specializes in producing English style ales and will be a much needed addition to the brewery starved South Shore region.
+The brewery specializes in producing English style ales and is a much needed addition to the brewery starved South Shore region.
+Line up in advance for the brewery’s excellent Porter.

 -Formerly a brew on premise operation, Cody now brews and serves a handful of beers at 62 Maple Street in Danvers.